Loop Returns MCP Server

 |---|---|

-List Workflows | See all your workflows with pagination and active/inactive filtering. |
+List Workflows | See all your workflows, with pagination and active/inactive filtering. |

 Get Workflow | Pull the full details of a specific workflow. |